Munawwar/flowjs/README.md

 ##### Cleaner example

-Now similar example with less comments and console.logs to show you how clean the code becomes.
-Let's take a typical flow of a client-side application's "bootstrapping" logic as an example.
+Now let's take a more real-world example to show you how clean the code becomes.
+Here is a flowchart containing some async operations a typical client-side application would need as part of it's "bootstrapping" logic:

 ![Flowchart](flowchart.png)

+You can easily put calback inside callbaks to write such code, but you'll end up get into a (callback nightmare)[http://callbackhell.com/] when writing large pieces of code without a library.
 Now let's write the logic with flowjs.

 ```
 window.CLIENTVERSION = 10;